Teak Application

 If necessary, sand surface flat to have no lumps and bumps to allow as much surface area as possible for the adhesive.

-In a room temperature environment, use Acetone or Alcohol to clean the surface thoroughly (Not Turpentine!) removing all dirt, oil and grime.
+In a room temperature environment, use Acetone or Alcohol to clean the surface thoroughly (Not Turpentine or oil base!) removing all dirt, oil and grime.
 Make sure the surface it is dry and free of debris.

 Step 2: Placement and Application.